Kitsap Mental Health Services Data Breach Settlement

 When is the Kitsap Mental Health Services data breach settlement payout date?

-Payments and medical monitoring enrollment codes will be issued to approved claimants approximately 60 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and medical monitoring enrollment codes to approved claimants approximately 60 days after the court grants final approval of the settlement.

-The class action lawsuit alleges that a targeted cyberattack in October 2024 on Kitsap Mental Health Services’ computer systems resulted in unauthorized access to files containing private information.
+The class action lawsuit alleged a targeted cyberattack on Kitsap Mental Health Services’ computer systems in October 2024 resulted in unauthorized access to files containing private information.
 The compromised data included personal and health information such as names, Social Security numbers, medical diagnoses and financial details.

 Sources